 The plans have been drawn up by architects Holmes Miller who are internationally renowned for building stadiums.

 Whilst it is early days and no final cost has been confirmed, similar stadium developments have been built for around £15m.
+With the additional office space, the likely cost will be £25m.
 The council is currently putting together a funding package which could include grants, sponsorship and money from partner organisations so that the impact on the council tax payer can be kept to a minimum.
 In addition, it is hoped the stadium will generate its own income from conferences and events.
 The plans also include space that can be rented out to other occupiers - all helping to cover the stadium’s running costs.

-A planning application for the development will be submitted in the winter.
+A planning application has been submitted.
 If approved it is planned the stadium will be completed in late-Spring 2021